Local Ordinances

 - Definition of key terms used in the ordinance

-Drafting and Amending Historic Preservation Ordinances: A Manual for California's Local Governments" (Technical Assistance Bulletin #14) identifies key issues that all communities should address when drafting or revising an ordinance and discusses the pros and cons of various approaches to each of those key issues, providing direction for each community to draft an ordinance that best fits their local conditions.
+Drafting Effective Historic Preservation Ordinances (Technical Assistance Bulletin #14) identifies key issues that all communities should address when drafting or revising an ordinance and discusses the pros and cons of various approaches to each of those key issues, providing direction for each community to draft an ordinance that best fits their local conditions.
 The manual was originally prepared for OHP by Clarion Associates with a generous grant from the California Parks Foundation; OHP staff have made additions and revisions since its initial release in 2001.